Breadcrumbs

 Macquarie Island is a subantarctic island about halfway between New Zealand and the great white continent to the south.
 A UNESCO World Heritage Site, it is part of Tasmania and managed by Tasmania’s Parks and Wildlife Service.

-Although you won’t step foot on the Antarctic continent, a cruise to Macquarie Island offers most of Antarctica’s iconic wildlife and in huge numbers.
+Although you won’t step foot on the Antarctic continent, a cruise to Macquarie Island offers most of Antarctica’s iconic wildlife in huge numbers.
 Best of all is a cruise to Macquarie can be had for around a third of the cost of an Antarctic cruise from New Zealand.
-In addition to Macquarie Island, cruises to this magical place also usually take in the equally as stunning Auckland Islands as well as Campbell Island.
+In addition to Macquarie Island, cruises to this magical place usually take in the equally stunning Auckland Islands as well as Campbell Island.

-The island sees over 80,000 breeding giant elephant seals as well as several species of fur seal including the Antarctic fur seal.
-You’ll also see penguins and a lot of them.
+The island sees over 80,000 breeding giant elephant seals as well as several species of fur seal, including the Antarctic fur seal.
+You’ll also see penguins, and a lot of them.
 Experience the Macquarie endemic Royal penguin as well as the iconic King penguin.
 You’ll also see scores of rockhopper and gentoo penguins.